 July 2014 Sparsholt College has applied for planning approval for a 74 metre, 500 kW, wind turbine at Sparsholt College.
 Please support it by clicking here or sending an email

 "A Framework for a Public Transport Strategy for Winchester District: A discussion on how improving public transport can reduce greenhouse gas emissions" suggests issues that a strategy would need to address.
 It was published by WinACC Transport Group, August 2013 to stimulate discussion and demonstrate how a strategy could identify priorities for the District.
 So one or two of the facts will have changed, but the idea is as valid as ever.

 We’d welcome your views, if possible before Christmas 2014.
 We hope the strategy helps you frame your ideas.

 Technical innovation alone will not achieve carbon reduction targets.
 What role can community initiatives play in the reduction of personal energy demand?
 On 24 September over 50 academics, practitioners and policy-makers attended this WinACC-organised event at the Discovery Centre in Winchester.
 We heard the emerging results from the University of Southampton’s UK Research Council-funded Energy and Communities project, as well as community organisers’ experiences in Steyning, and WinACC’s own experiences with the Cool Communities project.

 In spring next year, WinACC will be leading a groundbreaking new project called The Great Waste.

-It will help prevent waste and increase the levels of recycling in the Winchester District - something dear to many peoples hearts and will make a significant impact on the areas carbon footprint.
-Events will be running form February to April in the city and around the whole district and we need lots of volunteers to help us.
+It will help prevent waste and increase the levels of recycling in the Winchester District - something dear to many people's hearts and will make a significant impact on the area's carbon footprint.
+Events will be running from February to April in the city and around the whole district and we need lots of volunteers to help us.

 New York City mayor Bill de Blasio has made a pledge to decrease the city’s greenhouse gas emissions by 80 percent by 2050 from 2005 levels.